Cosmian/findex/documentation/functional.md

 ### An index as a couple of dictionaries

-Each multi-map value can be split into values of equal sizes called links, as described in the [serialization][ser_doc] documentation.
+Each multi-map value can be split into values of equal sizes called links, as described in the [serialization][serialization_doc] documentation.
 The sequence of links that is generated from a given multi-map value is called a chain.
 This allows representing the multi-map using two dictionary encryption schemes:

-- the first DX-Enc is called *Chain Table*: it contains all the chains generated from all the multi-map values.
+- the first DX-Enc is called **Chain Table**: it contains all the chains generated from all the multi-map values.
-- the second DX-Enc is called *Entry Table*: it contains for each keyword all the metadata needed to retrieve the entire chain from the Chain Table.
+- the second DX-Enc is called **Entry Table**: it contains for each keyword all the metadata needed to retrieve the entire chain from the Chain Table.

 The role of Findex is therefore to transform [index][index_trait] requests into